branden-chaisorn/ChatMatch/README.md

 Stride)
 - If layout handling got more complicated I would consider using anko layouts to clean things up, though Kotlin out of the box with synthetic layouts handles this well

+## Notes
+- After much exploration with Jsoup, I would hope to find a better replacement for it.
+Testing a classthat directly uses Jsoup has proven to be hard because it's static.
+I first attempted to test itby using Powermock which does not interface well with Mockito-Kotlin.
+Also if you have to use Powermock there usually is a better way to test a class.
+I also tried to be able to pass in some sort of Connection class from Jsoup into the constructor, but since it relies on the URL and that's what we pass in every time, it made testing that way not viable.
+Next steps normally for me to handle this would be to reach out to team members and discuss a best sort of path forward / other ways of testing such a class.